Aditya-Sinha-7981/JewelOre/readme.txt

 4. Subscribe section design fully responsive for tablet and mobile(golden eclipse not there)

 5. Recommended products section desktop design completed

+<----------Update 5:---------->

+1. Recommended products section design fully responsive for tablet and mobile

+2. Other products section desktop design completed

+3. Other products section desgin fully responsive for tablet and mobile

+4. Footer desktop design completed

+5. Footer desing fully responsive for tablet and mobile